RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

   - Before the terrorist attacks in the United States on 11 September 2001, Australia had no national laws specifically directed at the prevention of terrorism.
   - Stenhouse v Coleman (1944) 69 CLR 45
     - Dixon J
-      - in ascertaining the factual circumstances relevant to the validity of legislation under s 51(vi), ‘[469] the court must depend upon matters of general public knowledge’, since ‘ordinarily the court does not go beyond matters of which it may take judicial notice’.
+      - in ascertaining the factual circumstances relevant to the validity of legislation under s 51(vi), '[469] the court must depend upon matters of general public knowledge', since 'ordinarily the court does not go beyond matters of which it may take judicial notice'.
   - Communist Party Case,
-    - when Fullagar J drew his famous contrast between the ‘primary’ aspect of the defence power
+    - when Fullagar J drew his famous contrast between the 'primary' aspect of the defence power
-      - (covering things that can be undertaken in peace and war, such as ‘[254] the provision of ships and munitions’)
+      - (covering things that can be undertaken in peace and war, such as '[254] the provision of ships and munitions')
-    - and its ‘secondary’ aspect
+    - and its 'secondary' aspect
-      - (covering things that can be undertaken only in time of war, such as ‘[254] the rationing of goods’),
+      - (covering things that can be undertaken only in time of war, such as '[254] the rationing of goods'),
-    - he maintained that it was only in relation to ‘[255] this secondary or extended aspect of the power’ that Dixon J had said in Andrews v Howell (1941) 65 CLR 225 that ‘[278] its application depends upon facts’
+    - he maintained that it was only in relation to '[255] this secondary or extended aspect of the power' that Dixon J had said in Andrews v Howell (1941) 65 CLR 225 that '[278] its application depends upon facts'
-    - Fullagar J explained that what were at stake in the ‘primary’ or ‘central’ aspect of the defence power were laws ‘[253] which have, as their direct and immediate object, the naval and military defence of the Commonwealth’
+    - Fullagar J explained that what were at stake in the 'primary' or 'central' aspect of the defence power were laws '[253] which have, as their direct and immediate object, the naval and military defence of the Commonwealth'
   - Thomas v Mowbray (2007) 233 CLR 307
     - Contrasted precedant (Such as Communist Party Case)
-    - Held that the legislative power given by s 51(vi) is not confined to the defence of Australia against external aggression, but extends to defence against terrorist acts committed inside Australia, regardless of the perpetrators’ origin.
+    - Held that the legislative power given by s 51(vi) is not confined to the defence of Australia against external aggression, but extends to defence against terrorist acts committed inside Australia, regardless of the perpetrators' origin.
     - Background
-      - The case involved an ‘interim control order’ imposed on Joseph (Jack) Thomas by a Federal Magistrate under Pt 5.3, Div 104, Subdiv B of the Criminal Code (Cth).
+      - The case involved an 'interim control order' imposed on Joseph (Jack) Thomas by a Federal Magistrate under Pt 5.3, Div 104, Subdiv B of the Criminal Code (Cth).
       - The order required Thomas to remain in his home between midnight and 5am each day and report to police three times a week
     - Issue Raised:
       - Whether the defence power in section 51(vi) of the Constitution extends to the enactment of laws for the imposition of control orders to protect against internal terrorist threats.
     - Legislation
-      - According to s 104.4(1) of the Code, the order could be made only if ‘the court is satisfied on the balance of probabilities’ of two criteria.
+      - According to s 104.4(1) of the Code, the order could be made only if 'the court is satisfied on the balance of probabilities' of two criteria.
-        - The first criterion was either ‘that making the order would substantially assist in preventing a terrorist act’ or ‘that the person has provided training to, or received training from, a listed terrorist organisation’.
+        - The first criterion was either 'that making the order would substantially assist in preventing a terrorist act' or 'that the person has provided training to, or received training from, a listed terrorist organisation'.
-        - The second criterion was ‘that each of the obligations, prohibitions and restrictions to be imposed on the person by the order is reasonably necessary, and reasonably appropriate and adapted, for the purpose of protecting the public from a terrorist act’.
+        - The second criterion was 'that each of the obligations, prohibitions and restrictions to be imposed on the person by the order is reasonably necessary, and reasonably appropriate and adapted, for the purpose of protecting the public from a terrorist act'.
-          - ‘Terrorist act’ is defined in s 100.1 of the Code to mean any of a wide range of actual or threatened actions (including, but not limited to, those causing death or physical harm to a person or serious damage to property) undertaken with ‘the intention of advancing a political, religious or ideological cause’, and also with the further intention of ‘coercing, or influencing by intimidation’, an Australian or foreign government, or of ‘intimidating the public’ or a section thereof.
+          - 'Terrorist act' is defined in s 100.1 of the Code to mean any of a wide range of actual or threatened actions (including, but not limited to, those causing death or physical harm to a person or serious damage to property) undertaken with 'the intention of advancing a political, religious or ideological cause', and also with the further intention of 'coercing, or influencing by intimidation', an Australian or foreign government, or of 'intimidating the public' or a section thereof.
         - Majority held 6:1 (kirby J dissent)
-          - the purpose ascribed to ‘control orders’ was itself the very kind of purpose envisaged by the grant of legislative power in s 51(vi).
+          - the purpose ascribed to 'control orders' was itself the very kind of purpose envisaged by the grant of legislative power in s 51(vi).
       - Ratio Decidendi:
         - The High Court's decision established that the defence power includes legislative actions to prevent and respond to terrorism within Australia, expanding the interpretation of section 51(vi) of the Constitution.